 Her music has had a profound impact on my life.

 Mentally searching through Amos’ back catalogue for a single track that stood out to me the most was no easy task, but as I have mentioned, Shattering Sea is my favourite.
 Its mood is ominous.
 Its stirring notes and frenetic pace evoke the sounds of an oncoming storm.
-Listening to this song makes me feel as though every nerve in my body is being stretched tight as a bow, and yet – just like the passing of a storm – when it ends, my mind feels as though it has been washed clean: calmed, stilled, relieved of anxiety.
+Listening to this song makes me feel as though every nerve in my body is being stretched out so tightly, I can barely endure it, and yet – just like the passing of a storm – when it ends, my mind feels as though it has been washed clean: calmed, stilled, relieved of anxiety.

-The tumultuous, seething notes of Shattering Sea are often far more effective at soothing my anger than any nice, calming melody that you would think might be more likely to help.
+The tumultuous, seething notes of Shattering Sea are often far more effective at soothing my anger than any nice, calming melody that you might think would be more helpful.
 The song’s effect reminds me of the homeopathic principle of fighting like with like.
 For those who want to listen to a quick sample of this song (or the whole thing, if you happen to be a SoundCloud subscriber), I have embedded the track from Amos’ SoundCloud page below.
 You can also listen to it on YouTube here.

 The entire Night of Hunters album can be heard here.